Auto-Rubric: Learning From Implicit Weights to Explicit Rubrics for Reward Modeling: Methodology

 \subsection{A Framework for Rubric Analysis}

-To ensure the final rubric set is not only performant but also robust and well-structured, we introduce a quantitative analysis framework.
-This framework, a core part of our methodology, allows us to dissect the utility of each individual rubric within the final set $R_{\text{task}}$.
-By evaluating each rubric along three key dimensions, as defined in (Eq.~\ref{eq:coverage},\ref{eq:precision},\ref{eq:contribution}), we can validate the effectiveness of our aggregation process and gain deeper insights into the evaluation mechanism.
+To ensure the final rubric set is not only performant but also robust, we introduce a quantitative analysis framework.
+This framework allows us to dissect the utility of each individual rubric within the learned set $R^*$.
+By evaluating each rubric along three key dimensions (Eq.~\ref{eq:coverage}--\ref{eq:contribution}), we can validate the effectiveness of our selection process.